taxjar/taxjar-api-docs/source/guides/php.md

 }
 ```

 When invalid data is sent to TaxJar or we encounter an error, we'll throw a `TaxJar\Exception` with the HTTP status code and error message.
-To cache these exceptions, you can use the example to the right.
+To catch these exceptions, you can use the example to the right.
 Here's a list of common [error response codes](/api/reference/?php#errors) for reference:

 Error Code | Meaning
 ---------- | -------